Producing Reports With Quarto

 Of course, manually editing the YAML header every time you want to generate a report isn’t much better than manually editing the report itself.
 The real power of parameterised reports is when we render them programmatically.
 This can be done using the {quarto} R package, which provides the quarto_render() function.
 This function takes a Quarto file and any execution parameters as input.

-So to generate the life expectancy report for Afghanistan, we can write a script with the following code:
+So to generate the resistance distributions report for Gentamicin, we can write a script with the following code:

 R